Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Introduction

-Our team has carried out ALMA observations at $\rm \sim0''.2-0''.3$ angular resolution to image the [C II] line emission from the host galaxies of three quasars, ULAS J131911.29+095051.4 (hereafter ULAS J1319+0950), SDSS J104433.04-012502.2 (hereafter SDSS J1044-0125), and SDSS J012958.51-003539.7 (hereafter SDSS J0129-0035) at z= at z$\geq$5.7.
-These three objects are among the brightest dust continuum, and [C II] detections at z$\sim$6 \citep{wang13}, with FIR luminosites of $\rm 5\sim10\times10^{12}\,L_{\odot}$ \footnote{We adopt the rest-frame wavelength range of 42.5$\mu$m to 122.5$\mu$m for FIR luminosity calculation} and [C II] luminosities of $\rm 1.5\sim4.4\times10^{9}\,L_{\odot}$ \citep{wang13}, suggesting massive star formation in the quasar hosts.
+In this paper, we present the observations, results and conclusion for two out of three quasars from our ALMA Cycle 1 program.
+Our team has carried out ALMA observations at $\rm 0''.2-0''.3$ angular resolution to image the [C II] line emission from the host galaxies of three quasars, ULAS J131911.29+095051.4 (hereafter ULAS J1319+0950), SDSS J104433.04-012502.2 (hereafter SDSS J1044-0125), and SDSS J012958.51-003539.7 (hereafter SDSS J0129-0035) at z$\geq$5.7.
+These three objects are among the brightest dust continuum, and [C II] detections at z$\sim$6 \citep{wang13}, with FIR luminosities of $\rm 5\sim10\times10^{12}\,L_{\odot}$ \footnote{We adopt the rest-frame wavelength range of 42.5$\mu$m to 122.5$\mu$m for FIR luminosity calculation} and [C II] luminosities of $\rm 1.5\sim4.4\times10^{9}\,L_{\odot}$ \citep{wang13}, suggesting massive star formation in the quasar hosts.
 The three objects are different in quasar UV luminosities and SMBH masses.
 SDSS J1044-0125 and ULAS J1319+0950 are among the most optically luminous quasars at z$\sim$6 with rest-frame 1450$\AA$ apparent magnitudes of $\rm m_{1450}$=19.21 and 19.65, respectively \citep{fan00,mortlock09}.
 The SMBH mass is $\rm (2.7\pm0.6)\times10^{9}\,M_{\odot}$ for ULAS J1319+0950 \citep{shao17} and $\rm (5.6\pm0.6)\times10^{9}\,M_{\odot}$ for SDSS J1044-0125 \citep{shen19}.
 SDSS J0129-0035 is much fainter in quasar emission with $\rm m_{1450}$=22.28 \citep{jiang09}.
 If Eddington accretion is assumed \citep{willott10}, the SMBH mass is $\rm 1.7\times10^{8}\,M_{\odot}$.
 These objects provide a ideal sample for a pilot study of the ISM distribution and dynamics in the earliest SMBH-starburst systems over a range of quasar luminosities.